mitranim/wordplay/readme.md

 emptity (entity that contains no data) © Mike

-endtity (final top-level model) © M
+endtity (final state of all existence; final top-level model) © M

 exectly © M